rikingurditta/blog/_posts/2024-07-19-orthogonality.md

 ## Sources/Further reading

-I wrote this based on the 7th chapter, "*Finite Fourier Analysis*" of the excellent book [*Fourier Analysis: An Introduction*](https://press.princeton.edu/books/hardcover/9780691113845/fourier-analysis) by Elias M. Stein and Rami Shakarchi.
+I wrote this based on the 7th chapter, "*Finite Fourier Analysis*", of the excellent book [*Fourier Analysis: An Introduction*](https://press.princeton.edu/books/hardcover/9780691113845/fourier-analysis) by Elias M. Stein and Rami Shakarchi.
 I highly recommend it if you liked this unit of CS 370!

 I also used my own knowledge and intuition of linear algebra, and my go-to book on that is [*Linear Algebra Done Right*](https://linear.axler.net/) by Sheldon Axler (which is open access!).
 Chapter 7 on "*Operators on Inner Product Spaces*" (aka *relationships between linear transformations and dot products*) is particularly relevant here.